 Sweaters, weaves

-The comfort and utility of sweaters made them popular.
-Typically worn over shirts for a smart-casual appearance.
-Especially popular was the V-neck sweater.
-While wool was still used, new synthetic fibres made sweaters and knitwear more attractive and affordable for the average man.
+1950s men's fashion favoured sweaters and knitwear, reflecting the move towards more casual and flexible clothing.
+The comfort and practicality of sweaters made them popular.
+Usually worn over shirts for smart-casual.
+Especially popular was the V-neck jumper.
+While wool was still utilised, synthetic fibres made sweaters and knitwear more inexpensive and appealing to men.

 Jackets, outerwear